-- I Just Want to Be Normal: Turns out she really wants to be human and desires not to return to that life.
-It's implied to be the same with her life of crime.
+- I Just Want to Be Normal: It turns out she just really wants to be a regular human again, while also wishing to leave her life of crime behind.

 - Known Only by Their Nickname: Until she loses her powers in the finale.
 Though Ebon still prefers to call her Talon when he tries to force her back into his gang.

 - Make Me Wanna Shout: She can emit sonic waves from her mouth.

 - Spicy Latina: While it's not explicitly said, her accent, name, and her human appearance heavily hint she has Latin heritage and she has a bit of a temper.
 Though said temper is the result of her mutation and she is happy to be human again.